RPGroup-PBoC/mwc_growth/code/processing/20180314_37C_glucose_O2_dilution/README.md

 | Isopropylthiogalactopyranoside (IPTG) | 0, 0.1, 5, 10, 25, 50, 75, 100, 250, 500, 1000, 5000  [mM] |

 ## Notes & Observations
-* The cells were diluted into ATC and IPTG media at 9h08m.
+* The cells were diluted into ATC and IPTG media at 7h30m.
-* Cells were harvested at OD<sub>600nm</sub> ~ 0.35.
-* The growth movies drifted over time, resulting in messed up lineages.
-For this reason, the data set was rejected.
-* The flow cytometry analysis look pretty good and I believe the protocol can be trusted.

 ## Analysis Files